jphuuskon/scrape23/scrape23/README.md

     poetry install
     ```

-4. Ensure you have `ffmpeg` installed:
+4. yt-dlp uses ffmpeg so you migh want to ensure you have `ffmpeg` installed:
     ```bash
     sudo apt install ffmpeg
     ```